ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 5. Clicking **Save and close** will apply all changes and/or additions for the customer.

-   To add the same user for another customer, repeat all steps above for another customer of your choice.
+   To enable **multi-customer login** for the same user, repeat all steps above for another customer of your choice.

     ![pictures](pictures/save_close.png)